 - 2 eggs

 - Cover the bowl with a kitchen cloth and let the dough rise in a warm place.
 It should double in size, this will take about 30 to 40 minutes, depending on the type of yeast you are using and on the temperature in your kitchen.
 Keep checking.

 - Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.

-- Bake the cake for 30 to 40 minutes (depending on your oven) or until a toothpick inserted in the middle comes out clean and dry.
-Enjoy lukewarm or cold.
+- Bake the cake for 30 to 40 minutes (depending on your oven) or until a toothpick inserted in the middle of the cake comes out clean and dry.
+Enjoy lukewarm or at room temperature.